Uniformly Expanding Full Branch Maps with a Wild Attracting Point: Construction of an Example

 Let $f \in \mathcal F$.
-We introduce two particular subsets of $I$.
+We introduce two particular subsets of $I$:

-$C$ is a forward invariant subset, containing points that have an orbit that stays inside the left subintervals $L_n$, which means they keep moving to the left.
-Because the intervals $I_n$ accumulate at $0$ on the left, $C \subset B_0$. $E$ is a fully invariant subset, containing points that eventually fall into $C$.
+Then $C$ is forward invariant, and it contains points that have an orbit that stays inside the left subintervals $L_n$, which means they keep moving to the left.
+Because the intervals $I_n$ accumulate at $0$ on the left, $C \subset B_0$.
+Moreover $E$ is fully invariant, and it contains points that eventually fall into $C$.
 Thus, $C \subset E \subset B_0$.
 We are naturally interested in studying the structure and measure of $C$ and $E$.

 To begin the study of $C$, we define a family of sets indexed by positive integers.
 Given $n \geq 1$, define